A Little Energy Goes a Long Way: Build an Energy-Efficient, Accurate Spiking Neural Network from Convolutional Neural Network: Introduction

+However, the discrete nature of spikes makes the training of SNNs hard, due to the absence of gradients.

+This paper follows a cutting-edge approach of obtaining a well-performed SNN by converting from a trained CNN of the same structure.
+This approach has an obvious benefit from the sophisticated training regime of CNNs, i.e., it is able to take advantage of the successful -- and still fast improving -- training methods on CNNs without extra efforts to adapt them to SNNs.
+Unfortunately, existing CNN-to-SNN conversion methods either cannot achieve a sufficiently small accuracy loss upon conversion \cite{Rueckauer:2017,Sengupta:2019}, or need a high latency \cite{Sengupta:2019}, or require a significant increase on the energy consumption of the resulting SNNs \cite{Han:2020}.
+Moreover, recent methods such as \cite{Han:2020} do not work with batch-normalisation layer -- a functional layer that plays a key role in the training of CNNs \cite{DBLP:conf/nips/SanturkarTIM18}.

+This paper levels up the CNN-to-SNN conversion with the following contributions.
+First of all, methodologically, we argue that, the conversion needs to be multi-objective -- in addition to accuracy loss, energy efficiency and latency should be considered altogether.
+Figure~\ref{fig:introductionDescription} provides an illustration showing how SNNs process images and DVS inputs, exhibiting how well our methods enable the achievement of the three objectives and its comparison with CNNs.
+Actually, from (C) and (D) of Figure~\ref{fig:introductionDescription}, SNNs can have competitive accuracy upon conversion (92.52\% vs 92.76\%, and 71.20\% vs 73.30\%, respectively) and be significantly more energy efficient than CNNs (90MOps vs 657MOps, and 7.52MOps vs 307MOps, respectively).
+While it is hard to compare the latency as SNNs and CNNs work on different settings, our method implements the high energy efficiency with low latency (128 timesteps for images and 48 frames for DVS inputs).
+As shown in our experiments, ours are superior to the state-of-the-art conversions \cite{Rueckauer:2017,Sengupta:2019,Han:2020}.

-Methodologically, we believe that an explicit, and detailed, control on the currents flowing through the SNN may enable an optimisation for the two objectives (energy efficiency and near-zero accuracy loss) simultaneously.
-To support this view, we develop a unifying theoretical framework, which treats both weight normalisation \cite{Rueckauer:2017} and threshold balancing \cite{Sengupta:2019} as special cases.
-More importantly, based on the framework, we develop a novel conversion method called explicit current control (ECC), which includes three techniques: current normalisation (CN) is to control the maximum number of spikes fed into the SNN, thresholding for residual elimination (TRE) is to reduce the residual membranes potential in the neurons, and consistency maintenance for batch-normalisation (CMB) is to reduce the inconsistency between CNN and SNN when converting batch-normalisation layer.
+Second, we follow an intuitive view aiming to establish an equivalence between the activations in an original CNN and the current in the resulting SNN.
+This view inspires us to consider an explicit, and detailed, control on the current flowing through the SNN.
+Technically, we develop a unifying theoretical framework, which treats both weight normalisation \cite{Rueckauer:2017} and threshold balancing \cite{Sengupta:2019} as special cases.
+Based on the framework, we develop a novel conversion method called explicit current control (ECC), which includes two techniques: current normalisation (CN), to control the maximum number of spikes fed into the SNN, and thresholding for residual elimination (TRE), to reduce the residual membranes potential in the neurons.

-We implement the ECC method into a tool SpKeras\footnote{The tool is included in supplementary material.} and conduct an extensive set of experiments to compare the performance with state-of-the-art methods \cite{Rueckauer:2017,Sengupta:2019,Han:2020}.
-The experimental results show that (1) comparing with \cite{Han:2020,Sengupta:2019}, ECC can achieve competitive performance in achieving the near-zero accuracy loss but require significantly less spike operations, (2) ECC only slightly increases the spiking operations over \cite{Rueckauer:2017} but can significantly reduce the timesteps to achieve near-zero accuracy loss.
-That is, ECC minimises over two objectives -- energy consumption and accuracy loss -- simultaneously.